vorakl/vorakl.github.io/src.docs/content/articles/udp-link.rst

     ssh -o ProxyCommand="udp-link %r@%h" user@host

-OpenSSH supports a number of macros such as *%r* and *%p* which and can be found in its documentation.
+OpenSSH supports a number of macros such as *%r* and *%p* which can be found in its documentation.
 Personally, I use ssh in a slightly different way and never send out my public ssh keys to unknown hosts.
 More details on this topic can be found in a great article '`OpenSSH client side key management for better privacy and security`_',